NeKzor/tem/doc/src/reversed/securom.md

 // This is a simplified version.
 // All names are obviously made up.
 // Also worth to notice is that the checks are implemented by the game devs.
-// Securom probably only provides the obfuscated part which verifies the end result.
+// SecuROM most likely only provides the obfuscated part which verifies the end result.

 enum class SpotChecks {
 	OnlineSystem = 0,